It’s Work-Life Balance week. Hurray! I guess it says it all that if we’ve had to dedicate a national week to it.

 “Don’t get so busy making a living that you forget to have a life”

 Have fun.
 Take up a new hobby or reignite with an old one.
 Earlier this year, I started drawing again.
 It helps me relax.
 Plan an event of some sort with your family or friends.
 Have something to look forward to.

 And a final note, remember to feel positive and to appreciate what you have and what you’ve achieved – focusing on what you don’t have and what you haven’t achieved isn’t doing you any favours.

 Now it’s #timetorebalance!

 Did you like find this article helpful?
 If so, you may like to check out my FREE guide – ‘Get Things Done in 9 Simple Steps’.
 Click here to receive your copy and get more articles like this one delivered straight to your inbox!

 P.S.
 Sharing is caring.
 Who do you know that would benefit from reading this article?

-If this post has given you some food for thought and you’d like to find out how we could help you create time for what really matters to you – your hobbies, time with your family and friends, or simply quality ‘me’ time, we’d be delighted to have a chat with you.
-To find out how Rutter Coaching could help you find and follow your passion, please book a free no-obligation consultation and check out our website.
+If this post has given you some food for thought and you’d like to find out how we could help you create time for what really matters to you – your hobbies, time with your family and friends, or simply quality ‘me’ time, I’d be delighted to have a chat with you.
+To find out how together we could help you find and follow your passion, please book a complimentary no-obligation consultation or check more about what I do here.